 Password managers

-You don’t need an online password manager service to manage your secrets, there are several great offline password managers on Linux.
+You don’t need a proprietary password manager service to manage your secrets, there are several great open source password managers on Linux.

 Table of Contents